ArtShp/numberlink-SAT-solver/README.md

 \end{align*}
 $$

-4. Each end point has exactly one neighbor represented as path cell with the same number.
+4. Each end point has exactly one neighbour represented as path cell with the same number.
-Thus, we prohibit having more or less than one neighbor with the same number, but there are no limitations for neighbors with different numbers.
+Thus, we prohibit having more or less than one neighbour with the same number, but there are no limitations for neighbours with different numbers.
 This condition states that from each end point there is exactly one path.
 It's described by two conditions: if there is an end point, then there is at least one and at most one path cell with the same number.